 MassBioEd created two Apprenticeship programs, one for Biomanufacturing Technicians and one for Clinical Trial Associates.
 These apprenticeships provide accelerated training for individuals new to industry to gain foundational knowledge and acquire industry-recognized skills.
 Companies that participate in the apprenticeship program gain access to a pool of work-ready candidates with skills perfectly matched to employer needs.
 Individual apprentices will have opportunities for new careers at sustainable wages.
 MassBioEd apprenticeships have been designed in close partnership with leading life sciences employers, universities, and professional associations to be scalable across the industry and across the United States.
 View Employer Partners.
 Additional career pathways are being planned.

+MassBioEd has been named an Apprenticeship Ambassador by the U.S. Department of Labor.
+Read more abut the Initiative in the press release here.
 As part of National Apprenticeship Week, MassBioEd was honored to receive a proclamation from the State of Massachusetts.
-View the proclamation here.
+Watch the Apprenticeship Grant Announcement.

 How It Works